furkandmrblk/LinkedIn-Clone/README.md

-LinkedIn Clone built with React.js and Firebase
+LinkedIn Clone built with React.js, Redux and Firebase